salesforcecli/plugin-devops-center/messages/commonFlags.md

 # flags.wait.description

 If the command continues to run after the wait period, the CLI returns control of the terminal window to you and returns the job ID.
-To check the status of the operation, run "<%= config.bin %> <%= command.id %> report".
+To check the status of the operation, run "<%= config.bin %> <%= command.id.split(' ').slice(0, -1).join(' ') %> report".

 # flags.wait.summary